-Making the basketball Hall-of-Fame is the epitome of a career for every player ever to grace a basketball court.
-To achieve that honor, numerous factors are being considered, most notably your career achievements like awards, stats, and championships.
-On the other side, the cultural and off-court impact can play a huge role also, leaving open many questions and conversations on how should and shouldn't be included in the overall bid for the HOF.
-One of the more debated and controversial players regarding being accepted into the Hall-of-Fame is a player with one of the most impressive careers when it comes to winning.
+Making the basketball Hall-of-Fame is the epitome of a perfect career-ending for most NBA players.
+Several factors are considered to achieve that incredible honor, most notably your career achievements like awards, stats, and championships.
+On the other side, the cultural and off-court impact can also play a considerable role, leaving many questions and conversations on what should and shouldn't be included in the overall bid for the HOF.
+One of the more debated and controversial players regarding the acceptance into the Hall-of-Fame is a player with one of the most impressive careers when it comes to winning.
 That man is Robert Horry.

-Horry managed to play a significant role in his teams, winning seven championships, putting him in the company with some of the players with the most rings in NBA history.
-A feat worthy of enormous respect.
-But that didn’t help him so far in making the Hall-of-Fame, as Horry himself thinks he should be in even though he doesn’t let him bother him too much:
+Horry managed to play a significant role on several NBA teams, winning seven championships, putting him in the company with some of the players with the most rings in NBA history.
+That is an accomplishment worthy of enormous respect.
+But that didn't help him so far in making the Hall-of-Fame, as Horry himself thinks he should be in, even though he doesn't let him bother him too much.

-A pretty humble and respectful approach from Horry, who will be happy even if he does or doesn’t get accepted in the end.
-His biggest downfall is in the fact the only individual award he has ever won is making the All-Rookie Team.
+A pretty humble and respectful approach from Horry, who will be happy even if he does or doesn't get accepted.
+His biggest downfall is that the only individual award he has ever won is making the All-Rookie Team.
 Horry was never a star on a team but rather a role player that always showed up big in clutch and crucial moments.
-When you help your teams win essential games and contribute to seven championships, you deserve to have a spot amongst the most influential basketball players ever.
+When you help your teams win essential games and contribute to seven championships, you deserve to be among the most influential basketball players ever.

 P.S.
-“Half those guys in there don’t have what I have, and that’s seven rings” is the understatement of the year.
+"Half those guys in there don't have what I have, and that's seven rings" is the understatement of the year.
 The only group of players that have more rings than Robert Horry are the guys from the Bill Russell Celtics.
 Everyone else in the history of the NBA has fewer rings, making Horry somewhat unique in the modern NBA.